This offseason, in an attempt to boost a putrid receiving corps, the Eagles went out and signed two veterans in Rueben Randle and Chris Givens.

 Talking in the spring, Randle said the Giants judged him incorrectly because of his laid-back personality.
 When asked if Eagles view him differently, Randle said, “I hope so.”

 Then there’s the issue of his on-field effort, which came into question while he was with the Giants and has already come into question since he’s been with the Eagles.

 “I understand that,” Randle said.
 “I feel like I get read wrong because I do a lot of things naturally and it doesn’t seem like I’m giving much effort.
 I get a lot of [flak] from that.
 If I go out there and make a one-handed catch and make it look effortless, I get praised for it.
 If I do all these other things effortlessly, it’s like I’m not giving much effort.
 It’s just kind of one of those things, you just have to go out there and make some plays and see how it goes from there.
 I don’t read into it too much.
 I put my best foot forward each and every game.”

-In the first two preseason games, Randle has three receptions on five targets for 13 yards on 54 snaps.
+In the first two preseason games, Randle played 54 snaps, was targeted five times and had three receptions for 13 yards.